saqibsufian04/Phonebook/README.md

 # Phonebook

-A Simple Android Library for Toast Message show.
+A Simple Android Library for Contact Picker.

 ### Step 1.
 Add the JitPack repository to your settings file